truenas/documentation/content/_includes/TNHardwareGuide.md

 Drive vendors, likely tired of honoring warranties for failed desktop drives used in incorrect applications, responded to this gap in the market by producing NAS drives.
 NAS drives achieved fame from the original Western Digital (WD) Red™ drives with CMR/PMR technology (now called WD Red Plus).
 Western Digital Designed the WD Red™ Plus NAS drives (non-SMR) for systems with up to 8 hard drives, the [WD Red™ Pro](https://www.westerndigital.com/products/internal-drives/wd-red-pro-sata-hdd) for systems with up to 16 drives, and the [WD UltraStar™](https://www.westerndigital.com/products/data-center-platforms) for systems beyond 16 drives.

-The iXsystems Community Forum preferres WD drives for TrueNAS builds due to their exceptional quality and reliability.
+The iXsystems Community Forum prefers WD drives for TrueNAS builds due to their exceptional quality and reliability.
 All TrueNAS Minis ship with WD Red™ Plus drives unless requested otherwise.
 {{< /expand >}}